Sitecore profiling is the process of tagging Sitecore content with defined visitor profiles.

 For example, the more pages someone visits tagged solely with, or biased towards performance cars, Sitecore will match the visitor to the ‘Petrol head’ pattern.

-When the profiles have been created, you can then personalise content to your visitors who have picked up a particular profile based on their browsing behavior on your site.
-More on that later in another post.
+When the profiles have been created, you can then personalise content to your visitors who have picked up a particular profile based on their browsing behaviour on your site.

 Sitecore Digital Marketing